Gauge-Invariant Non-Hermitian Quantum Theory: Foundation and Applications to Dynamical Phase Transitions: Introduction

-Our approach is grounded in a fundamental assumption: The dynamics of both left- and right-vectors of a non-Hermitian system must satisfy the Schr\"{o}dinger equation.
-Based on this well-motivated premise, we revisit the concept of the \textit{associated state} within the biorthogonal framework, leading to a consistent reformulation of non-Hermitian quantum theory.
-This reformulation encompasses the representation of quantum states, the definition of expectation values for non-Hermitian operators, a revised quantum measurement theory, the dynamical evolution of states, and the corresponding geometric phases.
 As a concrete application, we demonstrate the dynamic phase transition in a one-dimensional SSH model within this refined framework.
 Importantly, our formulation naturally generalizes the known conditions for the occurrence of such transitions of the Hermitian two-band systems to their non-Hermitian counterparts, thereby offering a unified perspective on a broader class of phenomena.
 Furthermore, some entirely new dynamical phase transitions that cannot be characterized by the winding number are discovered based on our formulation.

 This paper is organized as follows: In the next section, we briefly review the traditional biorthogonal framework and clarify the points of contention within it.
-In Sec. \ref{Refined bio quantum mechanics}, we refine the biorthogonal framework to reconcile existing controversies and establish a common theoretical understanding.
-Sec. \ref{Application in DQPT} applies the refined non-Hermitian quantum theory framework to dynamical phase transition.
+In Sec. \ref{Refined bio quantum mechanics}, we refine the biorthogonal framework to reconcile existing controversies and establish a gauge-invariant non-Hermitian quantum theory.
+Sec. \ref{Application in DQPT} applies this gauge-invariant non-Hermitian quantum theory to dynamical phase transition.
 Finally, Sec. \ref{Conclusion} closes the paper with some concluding remarks.